lgreco/DataStructures/Coding Studio/UsefulDresser/src/readme.md

 ### Studio task

 Write a `compareTo` method in the `UsefulDrawer` class.
 First, propose how two dressers are to be compared: what characteristics do you plan to use to establish a ranking system for dressers?
-Then write the method that, given two `NFS_Solutions_UsefulDresser` objects, say `dresserA` and `dresserB`, is called as
+Then write the method that, given two `Solutions_UsefulDresser` objects, say `dresserA` and `dresserB`, is called as

 ```java
 dresserA.compareTo(dresserB)